cube3power/atsd/search/synonyms.md

 ## Configuration

-The list of synonyms can be specified in the `conf/synonym.conf` file accessible on the **Admin > Configuration Files** page.
+The list of synonyms can be specified in the `conf/synonym.conf` file accessible on the **Settings > Configuration Files** page.

 ## Syntax